mantidproject/mantid/docs/source/algorithms/LoadMask-v1.rst

     print "*** Initial workspace masking parameters **********************************************" print "Masked Spectra Numbers: ",Sig0Masked
     print "Masked Detector IDs   : ",Det0Masked
-    print "*** One to one mask workspace has masked the same spectra numbers but different detectors " print "ws 1to1 Masked spectra: ",MaskedSp1to1
+    print "*** One to one mask workspace has masked the same spectra numbers but different detectors" print "ws 1to1 Masked spectra: ",MaskedSp1to1
     print "ws 1to1 Masked DedIDs : ",MaskedDet1to1
     print "*** Real spectra-det-map workspace has masked different spectra numbers but the same detectors"